Cat HealthMay 14, 2026

 Prevention Is Everything

 If your cat has never been professionally groomed, that's okay.
-That's what I'm here for — even the cats nobody else wants to deal with.
-I'd rather see a neglected coat once and get them on a schedule than have you avoid bringing them in because you're embarrassed.
+That's what we're here for — even the cats nobody else wants to deal with.
+We'd rather see a neglected coat once and get them on a schedule than have you avoid bringing them in because you're embarrassed.

 Ready to book?
-Call Fancy Pets Grooming at 480-897-7734 and tell the receptionist: "I want to book my cat with Stacey."
+Call Fancy Pets Grooming at 480-897-7734 to schedule a cat grooming appointment.

 #cat grooming#matting#desert grooming#cat health#Tempe